International School Augsburg: Curriculum

 The curriculum of the ISA is based on the guidelines of the International Baccalaureate Organisation IBO and is developed in close collaboration with other international schools and the Bavarian Ministry of Education.
-It offers, also to German children, a good foundation for their future education.
-The school offers an Early Learning Centre (3 – 5 years of age), a Lower School (grade 1 to grade 5), as well as a Middle School (grade 6 to grade 10), and a High School (grade 11 and grade 12).
+It offers, especially to German children, a foundation for their future education.
+The school offers an Early Learning Centre (ELC) (3 – 5 years of age), a Lower School (grade 1 to grade 5), as well as a Middle School (grade 6 to grade 8), and a High School (grade 9 to grade 12).
 In the 10th grade, the students take their IGCSE (International General Certificate of Secondary Education) exams, in grade 12 students sit for International Baccalaureate Diploma exams.
-If certain criteria are met, both certificates are recognised worldwide and in Bavaria through the “Zeugnisanerkennungsstelle“ as the German “Mittlere Reife“ or “Allgemeine Hochschulreife”, respectively.
-The language of instruction is English.
-Where possible, in addition to German, the foreign languages French, Spanish, and the native language of the students are also taught.
-By special EAL (English as additional language) classes, the English level of children with a different linguistic background shall be converged in different steps to the level of their grade.
-German is taught throughout all grades.
-At ISA, special focus is given to art, music and media/IT.
-The teachers are selected from around the world in accordance with the requirements of Bavarian school authorities.
+If certain criteria are met, both certificates are recognized, also in Bavaria, through the “Zeugnisanerkennungsstelle“ as the German “Mittlere Reife“ or “Allgemeine Hochschulreife”, respectively.
+The language of instruction is English, though German is frequently spoken by the large number of German students that attend.
+Where possible, in addition to German, Spanish is also taught.
+By EAL (English as additional language) classes, the English level of children with a different linguistic background shall be converged in different steps to the level of their grade.
+German is taught throughout all grades, at both a native and foreign language.

+In the ninth grade, ISA teaches physics, biology, chemistry, English, Spanish, mathematics, geography, history, computer science, sports, learning skills, wellbeing and German.
+They also provide math, biology and geography support to students struggling.
+Spanish is not studied by struggling students, they spend the time doing work for other subjects.
+In 10th grade, students do their IGCSE exams in May and June, and take English, Spanish, mathematics, geography, sports, German, and essay writing.
+Students pick physics or biology, chemistry or history, and lastly computer science, art, and publications to do in 10th grade.
+In the 11th grade, students can leave campus for their free periods and have six subjects, at least three of which or higher level.
+Physics/biology, Spanish/chemistry/art, English, mathematics, geography/business and German.
+In the 12th grade, students take the IB examinations.

 Projects

-Special projects which are not laid down in the curriculum are the non-profit CAS (Creativity, Action, Service) Project, in which students from grade 11 can participate both in community service programmes and environmental projects, for example a project aiming at using recycled paper or the campaign “Recycle, Reduce, Reuse”.
-Moreover, students take part in outdoor programmes or the drama group.
-The music programme includes weekly lessons, the school choir, instrumental lessons and the school orchestra.
-Concerts are held on a regular basis, in order to give students the necessary chances to perform.
+Special projects which are not laid down in the curriculum are the non-profit CAS (Creativity, Action, Service) Project, in which students from middle and partly high school must participate in.
+ISA also has a student council, with class one representative for each cla to undertake school-rss.
+Students of teachers are often the representatives.
+The association “Friends of ISA” was founded in 2005.
+It helps the school to purchase teaching material andelated projects, e.g. field trips.
+ISA publishes an annual yearbook.